Private Car Parking Companies - know your rights

 This website explains your rights regarding "parking fines" from Australian private parking companies and councils.
 Government bodies (such as councils and police) have a legal right to issue parking fines.
 However, private parking companies, such as Australian National Car Parks, Care Park and Ace Parking (see list of more) are not legally allowed to issue parking fines.
 This website explains the options you have if you receive a parking fine, ticket, or infringement notice, from private car park companies or if you have received council parking fines.

-All assistance by me is general in nature and does not in any way constitute legal advice, please see disclaimer at the bottom of this and every page of this website.
+All assistance by this site is general in nature and does not in any way constitute legal advice, please see disclaimer at the bottom of this and every page of this website.

 In many cases, it is possible to have your parking fine withdrawn, if you carefully follow the instructions on this website (navigate this site using the links at left).
 In other cases it is possible to stop the barrage of letters.
 In cases where you simply cannot stop the barrage of letters, the site has government resources listed for you to complain to.